Casey-lab-95/GunApp/README.md

  Lets you save profiles for different builds and calculates the current cost of parts.

- Allows you to look at how to put togeather triggers and parts
+ Allows you to look at how to put togeather triggers and parts.